abukharis/prayer_project/README.md

-example of the database tebles is shown below:
+Example of the database tebles is shown below:

 ## Risk assessment